 - WRAP UP

-Sports injuries are inevitable (although occasionally preventable), but early effective management with a structure return to sport programme will allow for a fast and safe return to play.
-If you follow the advice from an experience Sports Physiotherapist you will not only reduce the risk of re-injury but enhance your performance through improved movement mechanics.
-For more information on Sports Rehabilitation or Sports Screening contact us HERE.
+Sports injuries are inevitable (although occasionally preventable), but early effective management with a structured return to sport programme will allow for a fast and safe return to play.
+If you follow the advice from an experienced Sports Physiotherapist you will not only reduce the risk of re-injury but enhance your performance through improved movement mechanics.
+For more information on our Sports Rehabilitation or Sports Screening service click here.